jessemapel/SugarSpice/README.md

 # Create new environment from the provided dependency file, the -n flag is
 # proceded by the name of the new environment, change this to whatever works for you
-conda env create -f envornment.yml -n ssdev
+conda env create -f environment.yml -n ssdev

 # activate the new env
 conda activate ssdev

 # make and cd into the build directory.
 This can be placed anywhere, but here, we make
 # it in the repo (build is in .gitingore, so no issues there)
-mkdir buid
+mkdir build
 cd build

 # Configure the project, install directory can be anything, here, it's the conda env